dreamportdev/Osdev-Notes/99_Appendices/D_Nasm.md

 	dq	133.463 ; Example with a real number
 ```

-But what if we want to declare a string?
-Well in  this case we can use a different syntax for db:
+If we want to declare a string we need to use a different syntax for db:

 ```nasm
 string_var:
 	db	"Hello", 10
 ```

-What does it mean?
-We are simply declaring a variable (string_variable) that starts at 'H', and fill the consecutive bytes with the next letters.
-But what about the last number?
-It is just an extra byte, that represents the newline character.
-So what we are really storing is the string _"Hello\\n"_
+The above code means that we are declaring a variable (`string_variable`) that starts at 'H', and fill the consecutive bytes with the next letters.
+And what about the last number?
+It is just an extra byte, that represents the newline character, so what we are really storing is the string _"Hello\\n"_

-Now what we have seen so far is valid for a variable that can be initialized with a value, but what if we don't know the value yet, but we want just to "label" it with a variable name?
+What we have seen so far is valid for a variable that can be initialized with a value, but what if we don't know the value yet, but we want just to "label" it with a variable name?
 Well is pretty simple, we have equivalent directives for reserving memory:

 | Directive   | Description                     |
 |-------------|---------------------------------|